 Even so, this doesn’t mean every Power Delivery port or device will support every feature.
 It’s up to device manufacturers to include the necessary multiplexers and other ICs alongside the Power Delivery components and regular port connections to support Ethernet, display, and other Alternate Modes.
 The diagram below shows just some of the different component blocks required to scale up the feature set of just a single USB-C port.

 The port circuitry only becomes more complicated when products want to route and manage multiple signals, such as video or audio, to multiple USB ports.
-The signal routing becomes increasingly complex and expensive so manufacturers restrict functionality to only one or two ports
+The signal routing becomes increasingly complex and expensive, so manufacturers restrict functionality to only one or two ports.

-USB-C will remain a mess
+USB-C is doomed to remain a mess

 USB-C’s complexity has undoubtedly been its undoing.
 Although the idea of one cable to support everything sounds very useful, the reality has quickly become a convoluted combination of proprietary versus on-spec products, differing cable qualities and capabilities, and opaque feature support.
 The result is a standard that looks simple to use but quickly leads to consumer frustration as there is no clear indication as to why certain cables and features don’t work across devices.